AB1908/CS-Books/readme.md

 1. **Microcomputer Systems - The 8086/8088 Family Architecture, Programming and Design** - Liu & Gibson
 2. **Microprocessor and Interfacing** - D. V. Hall
-3. **Microprocessor Architecture, Programming, and Applications with the 8085** - R Gaonkar
+3. **Microprocessor Architecture, Programming, and Applications with the 8085** - Ramesh Gaonkar
-4. **Microprocessors: Principles and Applications** - A Pal
+4. **Microprocessors: Principles and Applications** - A. Pal
 5. **The 8051 Microcontroller and Embedded Systems : Using Assembly and C** - Muhammad Ali Mazidi
-6. **Advanced Microprocessors and Peripherals** - A K Ray and K M Bhurchandi
+6. **Advanced Microprocessors and Peripherals** - A. K. Ray and K. M. Bhurchandi
-7. **Fundamentals of Microprocessors And Microcontrollers** - Ram B
+7. **Fundamentals of Microprocessors And Microcontrollers** - Ram B.

 ### References